Ship more secure code, faster

-Comply with the European Cyber Resilience Act
+Comply with the European Cyber Resilience Act (CRA)

 CRA REQUIREMENTS

-Set up a Vulnerability Disclosure Policy (VDP)
+- Vulnerability Disclosure Policy (VDP) template

-Share data with EU vulnerability database
+- Share data with EU authorities

-Notify users about vulnerability exploits
+- Notify users about vulnerability exploits

-Patchstack helps with patch validation
+- Provide security updates (separately) - Patchstack helps with patch validation

 “We highly recommend Patchstack to other companies looking to enhance their security posture.
 For us, Patchstack is a true partner in our security efforts, and we're more than satisfied with their services.”